Lohavani/ETL-Pipeline/README.md

 ## Dependencies required -
 * Python 3 version should be installed on the system.
 * Visual Studio code to view the code and make changes.
 * Libraries used by the code - pandas, json, unittest, urllib, sqlite3.
-If these are not present, run the pip command as shown below to install these libraries. pip install <dependency-name>
+If these are not present, run the pip command to install these libraries. pip install "dependency-name"
 * To view the SQLite DB, install the SQLite Viewer Extension in Visual Studio Code.